maevadevs/Learn-SQL-Server/0-introduction/02-using-ssms-and-default-sys-dbs.md

 <!---->
 - They are not databases you will ever be querying unless directed to by Microsoft Support while troubleshooting a support case
 - Even then, typically log files and DMV data are all that will be requested
-- Leave these dbs alone
+- Leave these DBs alone
 - Back them up along with the other system databases
 - However, most likely it would be easier to uninstall/reinstall Polybase than to worry about ever restoring these dbs